Shopify/mobile-buy-sdk-ios/README.md

 }
 ```

-### Create, update and delete address [⤴](#table-of-contents)
+### Create, update, and delete address [⤴](#table-of-contents)

-You can create, update and delete addresses on the customer's behalf using the appropriate `mutation`.
-The important thing to keep in mind with these mutations is that they require customer authentication.
-Each query requires a customer access token as a parameter in order to perform the mutation.
-This is an example of a mutation for creating an address:
+You can create, update, and delete addresses on the customer's behalf using the appropriate `mutation`.
+Keep in mind that these mutations require customer authentication.
+Each query requires a customer access token as a parameter to perform the mutation.

+The following example shows a mutation for creating an address:

 ```swift
 let input = Storefront.MailingAddressInput(